niklaas/port-builder/Readme.md

       compiled packages to S3.
 - `uploads` includes several scripts and configuration files that are needed remotely to build the ports properly.
-    - `ports/default` can include ports that have not been uploaded to the official ports tree yet.
-These are added to poudriere's default ports tree, so you can compile them.
+    - `ports/<tree-name>` can include ports that have not been uploaded to the official ports tree yet.
+According to the name of the directory, these will be added to the to one of the trees configured by you and created by the builder.
     - `poudriere.conf` is the configuration file for poudriere.
     - `poudriere.d` includes further configuration for poudriere.